cecid/hermes-docs/docs/source/first_step.rst

 #.
 Enter the administrator username and password for Hermes.
 #.
 Click :guilabel:`Ebms Plugin` in the module tab located on the left hand side.
 #.
 Click the :guilabel:`Partnership` tab on the central horizontal tabbed bar to display the partnership creation page.
 #.
-To create the simplest ebMS 2.0 partnership, you are only required to fill in the following seven fields in the form:
+To create the simplest ebMS 2.0 partnership, you are only required to fill in the following seven fields in the form [2]_:

    a.
 Partnership ID
    #.
 CPA ID